Efficient constructions of convex combinations for 2-edge-connected subgraphs on fundamental classes: Uniform cover for 2-edge-connected subgraphs

-Now assume $e$ is incident on a leaf.
-Let $\ell_1$ and $\ell_2$ be the two links that are covering $\ell$ labeled by the LCA ordering.
-When $\ell_1$ is colored, $e$ receives 5 new colors.
+If on the other hand we have $|\cov(e)|=2$, edge $e$ is a leaf edge.
+Let $\ell_1$ and $\ell_2$ be the two links that are covering $e$ labeled by the LCA ordering.
+When $\ell_1$ is colored, $e$ receives five new colors since all colors are new for $e$.
 At the iteration that we color $\ell_2$, the algorithm either applies a rule in Case 2 or in Case 3.
-In both cases, $e$ receives the 3 missing colors.
+In both cases, three different missing colors from ancestors of $e$ are given to $\ell_2$.
+Hence, by Observation \ref{ansectory} edge $e$ receives the three missing colors. \end{cproof}

 In order to finish the proof we just need to prove the following claim. \begin{claim} Let $C$ denote a set of eight distinct colors.
 Let $a,b \in C$ and let $A, B, C_5 \subset C$ such that $a \in A, b \in B$ and $|A| = |B| = 3$ and $|C_5| = 5$.
 Then we can find $S \subset C$ such that $|S| = 5$ and \begin{enumerate} \item $a \in S$ and $b \in S$, \item $|S \cap A| \geq 2$, \item $|S \cap B| \geq 2$, and \item $|S \cap C_5| \geq 3$. \end{enumerate} \end{claim} \begin{cproof} If $|A \cap B| = 0$, then observe that $|(A \cup B) \cap C_5| \geq 3$.
 If $|(A \cup B) \cap C_5| = 3$, then set $S = (A \cup B) \setminus{c}$ where $c \neq a,b$ and $c \notin C_5$.
 If $|(A \cup B) \cap C_5| \geq 4$, then set $S = (A \cup B) \setminus{c}$ where $c \neq a,b$.